VianneyMI/monggregate/docs/tutorial/stages.md

 We saw in the [previous page](pipeline.md) two methods to compose stages to effectively build a pipeline:

-* using the pipeline stages methods
+* Using the pipeline stages methods
-* using the stages classes directly
+* Using the stages classes directly

 Repeating what was described previously: